Watermark Home Loans mortgage review

 - Last two consecutive months of asset and bank statements

 - List of debts, such as credit card bills

-How to get a home loan with Watermark Home Loans
+How to apply for a mortgage with Watermark Home Loans

-- Go to the Watermark Home Loans website.
+- Visit the Watermark Home Loans website and select Apply Now.

 Watermark Home Loans reviews and complaints

 As of March 2021, Watermark Home Loans has a 4.8 out 5 rating on Zillow from over 1,300 customers.
 Watermark Home Loans has been accredited with the Better Business Bureau (BBB) since 2004 and has an A+ business rating, with a customer rating of 4.03 out of 5 and four complaints closed in the past three years.

 Most customers report being satisfied with the service, the knowledge of their loan officers and the lower-than-expected interest rates and closing costs.
 Complaints with the company were related to poor communication, the same documents being requested multiple times and payment issues.

 Pros and cons of Watermark Home Loans

 - Loans for poor credit.
 Watermark Home Loans offers government-backed loan options for those with credit scores as low as 580.